jacksonofalltrades/mtg-deck-builder/README.md

 2. Choose your colors (some may work better than others for a given Affinity Type)
 3. Search for cards in your collection for the specified Affinity Type
 4. If it looks like there are enough, use that as your deck's starting point
-5. Next, choose your meta, and MTGComboFinder
+5. Next, choose your meta, and MTGComboFinder will weight the card types for your deck.

 ## Future improvements
 * (high priority) Support registering cards from your physical collection.
 Currently only store for Arena.